 A New Area of Physics

-RHIC has created a new state of hot, dense matter out of the quarks and gluons that are the basic particles of atomic nuclei, but it is a state quite different and even more remarkable than had been predicted.
-Instead of behaving like a gas of free quarks and gluons, as was expected, the matter created in RHIC's heavy ion collisions is more like a liquid.
+RHIC created a new state of hot, dense matter out of the quarks and gluons that are the basic particles of atomic nuclei, but it turned out to be quite different and even more remarkable than had been predicted.
+Instead of behaving like a gas of free quarks and gluons, as was expected, the matter created in RHIC's heavy ion collisions behaved more like a liquid.

 Gluons and quarks